Dual Process Learning: Controlling Use of In-Context vs. In-Weights Strategies with Weight Forgetting: Dual Process Learning with Temporary Forgetting

 Thus, temporary forgetting enables a model to successfully encode two distinct strategies for the same task.
-While this dual process strategy was previously demonstrated in Zipfian distributions with $\alpha \approx 1.0$, we can now induce this behavior for any distribution $\alpha \ge 1.0$, while also inducing structural ICL behavior on \textit{all distributions} (See Figure~\ref{fig:temporary_forgetting}).\footnote{Distributions where $\alpha \le 1.0$ would likely only rely on an in-context strategy} Note that the control granted by temporary forgetting over head IWL preference has limits -- we can push up to almost 90\% the original IWL preference while maintaining a high tail ICL preference.

-Temporary forgetting imparts an incentive that significantly enhances our ability to balance between in-context and in-weights strategies, overcoming inherent biases in naturally occurring data.
-By tuning the hyperparameters ($k, N$), one can bias the model toward either type of solution.
+We can now induce this behavior for any distribution $\alpha \ge 1.0$ (See Figure~\ref{fig:temporary_forgetting}, Right), while also inducing structural ICL behavior on \textit{all} distributions we test (See Figure~\ref{fig:temporary_forgetting}, Left).\footnote{Distributions where $\alpha \le 1.0$ would likely only rely on an in-context strategy.} In contrast, we find that the strategy employed by \citep{singh2023transient} does \textit{not} eliminate structural ICL transience: undertrained and random tokens result in poor performance, as seen in Figure~\ref{fig:icl_trans_solution}.
+In summary, temporary forgetting significantly enhances our ability to balance between in-context and in-weights strategies, overcoming inherent biases in naturally occurring data.
+After a critical number of training steps, we can stop the forgetting mechanism and retain structural ICL.